biodash/biodash.github.io/content/tutorials/r-resources-tips/index.md

 On **Mac** and **Linux**, these system dependencies are best installed outside of R, such as with `homebrew` on Mac or `apt` on Ubuntu.
-The errror message you got when trying to install an R package should tell you which system dependencies are needed.
+The error message you got when trying to install an R package should tell you which system dependencies are needed.

 On Windows, you can use the `installr` package to install such dependencies or other software from within R -- for example: